Berny23/LD-ToyPad-Emulator/README.md

 ### VirtualHere USB Client doesn't show LEGO READER V2.10
 When installing the virtual machine, you have to set the hostname to `debian`.

-Alternatively, copy the following command and replace `YOUR_IP_ADDRESS` with your virtual machine's IP address (it looks like `192.168.X.X`, run `hostname -i` to show it).
+Alternatively, copy the following command and replace `YOUR_IP_ADDRESS` with your virtual machine's IP address (it looks like `192.168.X.X`, run `hostname -I` to show it).
 After you've done this, run the modified command while you're inside the `LD-ToyPad-Emulator` folder.
 ````bash
 git reset --hard ; printf '\necho "usbip-vudc.0" > UDC\nusbipd -D --device\nsleep 2;\nusbip attach -r YOUR_IP_ADDRESS -b usbip-vudc.0\nchmod a+rw /dev/hidg0' >> usb_setup_script.sh ; sudo cp usb_setup_script.sh /usr/local/bin/toypad_usb_setup.sh
 ````

-### I can't connect to the webpage from outside the VM (Oracle VirtualBox)
-Oracle VirtualBox's default network settings do not allow it to be detected by other devices on the network.
-A workaround at this time is to switch to `Bridged Adapter` mode.

-In VirtualBox's manager, click your image and open `Settings`.
-Under `Network` change `Attached to:` to `Bridged Adapter` and click `ok`.

 ## Acknowledgements
 * **ags131** for writing one of the main NodeJS libraries I'm using: [https://www.npmjs.com/package/node-ld](https://www.npmjs.com/package/node-ld).
 My project would've been impossible to create without this guy's research.